PhoenixL13/python-projects/README.md

 # python-projects
 This repository contains projects that I have coded in python.

+### Dog Breeds
+**Summary**: This program generates a random dog breed for the user.
+**Key Features**:
+- Takes users inputs to generate a dog breed.
+- Uses inputs like size and purpose.
+- Can generate multiple recommendations using the "amountofdogs" parameter.

 ### Create Task
 **Summary**: This program generates a random item on a menu.
 **Key Features**: